joelcancela/S5_SP_BrainFuck/README.md

 ### Maven commands

-- mvn clean install : downloads required dependencies for the project (plugins like JUnit)
 - mvn package : compiles the projet into a .jar (target folder)
 - mvn test : launches all the tests